akzhol1337/advc_assignment2/README.md

 <h2>Task 2</h2>

  One more example when we may need extern C, is when we writing some code which can be used by both C and C++ languages.
  If don't write extern C, C++ don't understand function.

 <h2>Task 3</h2>

-     const keyword means constant.
+ Const keyword means constant.
 It is used when we don't need access to edit value of variable.
-     For example when passing parameter to a function, If we pass variable by reference, we can simply edit value of parameter, if we want not to edit, we write const.
+ For example when passing parameter to a function, If we pass variable by reference,
+ we can simply edit value of parameter, if we want not to edit, we write const.
  And compiler shows us error if we try.
+ One more reason to use const, it is code clearness, it makes code more readable.
+ In addition, const makes our compile work more effectively, which increases performance of our program.